codeeverything/shoelace/README.md

 `shoelace init --provision=ansible/basic-lamp --editorconfig`

 Here we don't have a VM again, but do include the editor config and provisioning scripts for use against whatever infrastructure the project will use.

+#### File location

+Where a file from a package ends up depends on where it needs to be to do it's job.
+For example, `Vagrantfile`(s) will find themselves in the project root (or whereever you ran the `shoelace init` from), as will `.editorconfig` and Git files.
+Ansible playbooks and their configuration, however, will be placed in the `.shoelace` directory off your project root (again, whereever you ran `shoelace init` from).
+These files are referenced by other tools and can be more hidden away.

 ### Hosting packages and customisation